Curved Page Divider

 Educational and Career Planning

-Creating well-educated foster youth and career planning is essential to their growth.
+Creating well-educated foster youth and providing career planning is essential to their growth.
 Supplying data concerning scholarships, grants, and vocational training will be a platform for many aspirations.
 Mentoring programs go a long way because they can help foster youth to set their goals and plans.

 Emotional Preparation